DS4B/Group8/README.md

 To efficiently distribute charges to a group of people for grocery shopping, trips, and many other scenarios, I will be using the dataset various sources online to achieve this.

 **Research Questions**
-How to efficiently and accurately distribute charges amongest a group of people?
+How to efficiently and accurately distribute charges amongst a group of people?
 How does different ways of splitting the receipts affect this?
-How does different currencies and types of recipts affect the application?
+How does different currencies and types of receipts affect the application?

 **Datasets**
 https://expressexpense.com/blog/free-receipt-images-ocr-machine-learning-dataset/